mcgibbon/marble/README.rst

         :alt: Documentation Status

-Machine Assisted Boundary Layer Emulation is a neural network based perameterization for weather and climate models, using the Sympl framework.
+Machine Assisted Boundary Layer Emulation is a neural network based parameterization for weather and climate models, using the Sympl framework.
 It requires Python 3.

 * Free software: BSD license
 * Documentation: https://marble.readthedocs.io.